-As a result of its rapid economic growth and broader social change, we’ve evolve into an “information society”.
-Given that this sector sector plays such a critical role in determining how information and information systems are created, used and managed, the security culture of the Information and Technology sector is of particular importance.
+As a result of its rapid economic growth and broader social change, we’ve evolved into an “information society”.
+Given that this sector plays such a critical role in determining how information and information systems are created, used and managed, the security culture of the Information and Technology sector is of particular importance.
 Security culture plays a major part in how information and the information systems are secured.

 The CLTRe industry benchmarks reveal the current state of security culture for a particular sector based on data collected the previous year on seven core dimensions.
 Security Culture Benchmarks show how strong security culture is within a sector and allow us to identify its strengths and weaknesses.
 Annual benchmarks such as these can be particularly helpful for customers wishing to make “as-is” state comparisons amongst industry peers.